doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 Fields
 ~~~~~~

-To mark a property for document persistence the ``@Field`` docblock
+To mark a property for document persistence the ``#[Field]`` docblock
-annotation can be used.
-This annotation usually requires at least 1
+attribute can be used.
+This attribute usually requires at least 1
 attribute to be set, the ``type``.
 The ``type`` attribute specifies
 the Doctrine Mapping Type to use for the field.
 If the type is not
 specified, 'string' is used as the default mapping type since it is